NeifyT/ai-case-study/README.md

 [^34]: https://www.ello.com/

 The engineering into their proprietary AI speech recognition is the heart of their product and, thus, the subject of their patent discussed later.
-The next step is understanding the child as the child’s progresses.
+The next step is understanding the child as the child progresses.
 The AI teacher would map the cognitive state of the child, building a granular picture throughout every stage of the learning process.
 In order to engage learners, the AI teacher would be interactive and personalized.
 This would also be done with large language models that would produce content unique to the interests of each child.
 The end result would be a learning companion that focuses on the child, not the technology.[^35]

 [^35]: Ibid.